 OCC AddOn Converter: With a command-line interface tool, you can now convert your OCC AddOns to OCC Extensions.

-The Backoffice Framework fully leverages SAP Commerce Cloud functionality to streamline business tool and UI development.
+The Backoffice Framework fully leverages SAP Commerce Cloud functionality to streamline business tools and UI development.
 Enhancements in the new version help improve business user productivity by simplifying manual tasks.
 New features in Release 2011 include:

 - Password Change

 - Classification Metadata

 Context-Driven Services Integration

 In Release 2011, new Context-Drive Services integration features help offer a better customer experience with real-time personalization and increased conversions.

 Event Layer: A storefront can now push events to an Event Layer, and Profile Tag can react to it.
 You can use it to manage consent settings or send Data Collections.

 Dynamic Affinities: This shows an accurate depiction of user preferences.
 Context-Driven Services has revised the manner in which it collects, stores, calculates, and maintains customers’ affinities.
 They now decay over time if the user fails to show interest and additional events influence affinity scores.

 Recommendations: The service now offers machine learning-powered recommendations that allow you to promote alternative products to visitors.
 Displayed products will predict the next item visitors are likely to view based on interactions with other users.